NixOS/nixpkgs/doc/build-helpers/fetchers.chapter.md

 :::{.tip}
 `pkgs.fetchFrom*` helpers retrieve _snapshots_ of version-controlled sources, as opposed to the entire version history, which is more efficient.
+`pkgs.fetchgit` by default also has the same behaviour, but can be changed through specific attributes given to it.
 :::

 ## Caveats {#chap-pkgs-fetchers-caveats}